 Despite the gradual rationalization of regulatory frameworks, charity fraud still remains an ever-present matter.

 The preamble to the 1597 statute in the U.K. discussed the issue of opportunistic fiduciaries and their impact on charitable funds.
 The statute contends that charitable funds have been and will be unlawfully transformed to the ‘lucre of the covetous,’ debasing the beneficent intend of charity.
-In the same year, the Parliament implemented the 1597 Act for the Relief of Poor, where the first comprehensive code of poor relief, a foundation of charity, was established.
-The Act designated officials dubbed ‘overseers of the poor’ who monitored and operated the distribution of money and other resources in poor relief, serving similar purposes to charity watchdogs, intermediaries, and professional fundraisers.
-The early realization of this barrier to altruist giving does not prevent the situation from occurring in countries of developing economies such as the People’s Republic of China, where the charitable sector is nascent.
-Simultaneously, countries with an advanced charitable sector such as the U.S. are faced with the risk of charity expansion in the digital environment.
+In the same year, Parliament implemented the 1597 Act for the Relief of Poor, where the first comprehensive code of poor relief, a foundation of charity, was established.
+Under this act, Officials, dubbed ‘overseers of the poor,’ monitored and operated the distribution of money and other resources in poor relief, serving a similar role as modern day charity watchdogs, intermediaries, and professional fundraisers.
+Unfortunately, the early realization of this barrier to altruist giving did not prevent similar situations from arising in contemporary times.

 Charity fraud categories